openforis/sepal/README.md

 ![alt tag](https://raw.githubusercontent.com/openforis/sepal/master/docs/Components.png)

-### Components and services are part of a SEPAL deployment
+### Components and services part of a SEPAL deployment

 **HAProxy** -
 Off-the-shelf load balancer, allowing SEPAL to be clustered for availability.
 Run both SSH and HTTPS on port 443,